0atman/noboilerplate/scripts/Templates/Template.md

 # TITLE

 notes:
-Hi friends my name is Tris and this is No Boilerplate, focusing on fast, technical videos.
+Hi friends my name is Tris and this is No Boilerplate, where I make fast, technical videos.

 ---